jabhinav/Reinforcement-Learning-for-Program-Synthesis/README.md

-# Reinforcement-Learning-for-Program-Synthesis

-Objective - Learn a transformation program from a small set of input-output examples.
-Following is the help-guide to use Reinforcement Learning framework in order to empower Deep Learning based statistical models for program generation.
+# Optimising Program Generalisability in Statistical Models with Reinforcement Learning

+## Abstract
+Recent years have seen the development of statistical approaches employing sequence-to-sequence neural models for Programming-by-example (PbE) systems that capture user intent expressed through input-output examples adhering to pre-defined specifications.
+Although these approaches require less domain-specific knowledge and no hand-engineered rules, they are plagued with three main issues - (i) Program Aliasing - multiple semantically correct programs which are penalized during training against reference ground-truth programs (ii) Objective Mismatch - training the model performance is evaluated against the reference ground-truth program while during inference, the transformed output string is evaluated for correctness, and (iii) Exposure Bias - during training, the input to the decoder network is from ground-truth tokens while during the inference stage, it is from the learned model distribution.
+To address these issues, we propose to utilize policy gradients in a Reinforcement Learning (RL) framework, which is initialized through cross-entropy loss to ensure the model starts with meaningful policy instead of a random one.
+We discuss problem formulation the RL network architecture and show significant improvements on generalisability for both unseen function sequences and for unseen arguments in string manipulation tasks.

 ## Table of content
+Following is the help guide to use the Reinforcement Learning framework to improve Deep Learning based statistical models for program generation.

 - [Dataset](#dataset)
     - [Synthetic Dataset](#synthetic-dataset)